 East Durham Waterline Replacement

 The departments of Water Management and Public Works are improving water, sewer, and stormwater infrastructure between Fayetteville Street and Alston Avenue.
 Additional improvements will stretch from Linwood Avenue to Hopkins Street.
 The study area for the improvements can be viewed on the project area map.
 The project area does not include areas that were previously rehabilitated or replaced.

 Public Works is responsible for managing the City’s rights-of-way including roadway, sidewalk, and stormwater infrastructure.
 Water Management has worked with Public Works to verify that this infrastructure is also evaluated and assessed within the boundaries of our East Durham project.
 Roadway and sidewalk infrastructure in need of replacement and/or improvement will be included in water and sewer rehabilitation projects.
 Two areas within East Durham have already been identified for stormwater infrastructure improvements to address flooding and aging infrastructure.
 These areas are: 1) Belt Street between Morning Glory Avenue and Franklin Street; and 2) Lincoln Street between Simmons Street and Linwood Avenue.

-The Assessment phase will begin July 17, 2019 and continue through early spring 2020.
-Assessment activities will include survey, water meter, fire hydrant and water valve assessments, CCTV, stormwater and sewer main inspection, flow monitoring, dye testing, and smoke testing as necessary.
+The Assessment phase of this project was conducted in the summer 2019 through spring 2020.
+Assessment activities included survey; water meter, fire hydrant and water valve assessments; stormwater and sewer main inspection; flow monitoring; dye testing; and smoke testing.
 The project will replace existing water, sewer, and stormwater infrastructure in the project area that have reached the end of their useful life.
-As part of the Assessment phase, the consultant will recommend a design and construction phasing plan to complete all required upgrades to the existing infrastructure within the study area over a five-year period.
-The project brochure at right provides more information on the Assessment phase.
+As part of the Assessment phase, the consultant developed a design and construction phasing plan to complete all required upgrades to the existing infrastructure within the study area over a five-year period.

-Following the Assessment phase, the consultant will move into the Study/Design phase which will include geotechnical borings and Level A SUE.
-The City anticipates that the required improvements will be packaged into four to six phases each lasting 18-24 months.
-Phase 1 construction is expected to begin in mid-summer 2021.
+Following the Assessment phase, the consultant will move into the Study/Design phase, which will include geotechnical borings and Level A SUE.
+The City anticipates that the required improvements will be packaged into five to six phases each lasting 18-24 months.